 This is an area in which Robinhood has an unquestioned advantage.
 Robinhood has almost no fees of any kind.
 This includes no commission, trading fees or inactivity fees.
 It’s free to put your money in and take it out and to move assets around within your account.
 The only fees you will pay are if you choose to trade on the margin, meaning with borrowed money.
-In this case you will pay an interest rate of 5% or more, and to use this service you must sign up for Robinhood Gold at a rate of $5 per month.
+In this case you will pay an interest rate of 3% as of March 2022, and to use this service you must sign up for Robinhood Gold at a rate of $5 per month.

 Acorns, on the other hand, charges a monthly fee to use its service.
 For $1 per month you can sign up for Acorns Lite, which offers the platform’s basic investment services.
 At $3 per month you will receive Acorns Personal, which gives you a checking account and tax-advantaged retirement accounts.
 Finally, at $5 per month you can enroll in Acorns Family, which adds investment accounts for dependents.
 (For any account that has more than $1 million in it, these fees increase to $100 per month.)